Mirage (chocolate bar)

 Mirage is a chocolate bar made by Nestlé and primarily sold in Canada.
 It is a long chocolate bar with a trapezoidal shape, filled with bubbles.
+It was first sold in 1983 by Rowntree before the company was bought by Nestlé.

 The chocolate bar is made by Nestlé Canada.
 It is manufactured in a peanut-free facility.
 It is sold in a yellow-white wrapper.

-The Mirage is in many ways similar to the Aero bar, also made by Nestlé.
-However, the Mirage is quite a bit thicker than the Aero bar, and is not segmented or divided into pieces.
+The Mirage is identical to the 1981-released UK bar by British chocolate company Cadbury, the Wispa.
+It is also similar in many ways to the Aero bar, also made by Nestlé.
+However, the Mirage is quite a bit thicker than the Aero bar and is not segmented or divided into pieces.